 AI & Automation

-AI for Contractors: 13 Pros, Cons & Pitfalls to Avoid
+AI for Service Businesses: 13 Pros, Cons & Pitfalls to Avoid

 When ChatGPT launched publicly in November 2022, it felt like the very bedrock of modern life shifted overnight.
 Suddenly, AI was everywhere, and now, it’s playing an integral role in shaping the future of business.
 It doesn’t matter what industry you’re in—AI will impact your work.